karaul/fitplotter/README.md

 A simple one-page tool to plot parameters recorded in the \*.fit file used by Garmin and Suunto.

+online [demo](https://karaul.github.io/fitplotter).
+If you have no own fit files at the moment, you can download them from [examples](https://github.com/karaul/fitplotter/blob/main/examples/)

 ![Alt text](https://github.com/karaul/fitplotter/blob/main/screenshots/screenshot.JPG?raw=true)

 ## Motivation